top of page

 What About Melatonin Gummies, Sprays or Sleep Drinks?

-One brand that often sparks confusion is Lemme Sleep, a popular melatonin gummy supplement developed by Kourtney Kardashian’s wellness company.
-Marketed heavily on social media and widely available in the United States, Lemme Sleep contains melatonin alongside other ingredients like magnesium and L-theanine.
+This rule applies to products in which melatonin isn’t the only ingredient.
+Take Lemme Sleep, a supplement developed by Kourtney Kardashian’s wellness company, and marketed heavily on social media.
+Alongside melatonin, it contains melatonin other ingredients like magnesium and L-theanine.
 However, despite its popularity abroad, it is not legal for sale in the UK without a prescription.
-If found online in the UK market, it is either being sold unlawfully or imported through unofficial channels.
-Buyers should be cautious.

 Are There Legal Alternatives to Melatonin in the UK?